jtl5770/goleds/README.md

 entering the area of the LED stripes e.g. from left and passes in normal walking speed full to the right:

-1. passing S0, the stripe is illuminated starting at LED index 0, quickly growing to fully light all LEDs up to the rightmost one at index 164
+1. passing `S0`, the stripe is illuminated starting at LED index `0`, quickly growing to fully light all LEDs up to the rightmost one at index `164`

-2. passing S1, the associated producer lights the LED at position 69, and the effect grows in both directions to cover all LEDs.
-But because of the delay between S0 and S1 triggering, and because of both producers using exactly the same definition for their ON state, this is not visible (S0 has always already switched on the LEDs that are to be illuminated by S1)
+2. passing `S1`, the associated producer lights the LED at position `69`, and the effect grows in both directions to cover all LEDs.
+But because of the delay between `S0` and `S1` triggering, and because of both producers using exactly the same definition for their ON state, this is not visible (`S0` has always already switched on the LEDs before they are illuminated by `S1`)

-3. similar for S2
+3. similar for `S2`

-4. Again similar for S3.
-In the meantime the S0 producer (or maybe even S1, S2) may have already started or finished to shrink back to the index of their origin.
-Again this is not visible because S3 is the last one still illuminating the full stripe.
-After a configurable time, S3 starts to shrink again the illuminated part of the stripe with the effect that the LEDs start to go off one by one starting at index 0 until all LEDs are off again.
+4. Again similar for `S3`.
+In the meantime the `S0` producer (or maybe even `S1`, `S2`) may have already started or finished to shrink back to the index of their origin.
+Again this is not visible because `S3` is the last one still illuminating the full stripe.
+After a configurable time, `S3` starts to shrink again the illuminated part of the stripe with the effect that the LEDs start to go off one by one starting at index `0` until all LEDs are off again.